XTLS/Xray-docs-next/docs/en/config/transport.md

 ## StreamSettingsObject

-`StreamSettingsObject` corresponds to the `streamSettings` item in inbound or outbound configurations.
+`StreamSettingsObject` corresponds to the `streamSettings` item in [`InboundObject`](./inbound.md) or [`OutboundObject`](./outbound.md).
 Each inbound or outbound can be configured with different transport settings independently, and `streamSettings` can be set to perform some transport configurations.

 ```json
 {